 KNET has the largest number of connections and most diverse First Nations broadband network in North America

 Thank you for your continued support of the head end 10Gbps broadband upgrade project.
-KNet has been working with community technicians to begin upgrades of the main head end broadband …
+Thank you for hosting the KNet team working with your technicians in your communities to setup …